tuya/tuya-residence-android-config-values/README.md

-# tuya-residence-android-config-values
-Tuya Residence Android Config Values
+# Config files of Tuya Smart Residence UI Bizbundle for Android

+Contains the configuration files and language settings.

+- Configuration files: theme configuration, app configuration, settings, and more.
+- Language setting: Arabic, Chinese, English, Japanese, and more.